Show Me Love (WizTheMc and Bees & Honey song): Commercial performance

 "Show Me Love" had over 1.6 million creations and 2.7 billion views on TikTok, in addition to 74 million streams on Spotify, as of 7 April 2025.
 It peaked at number 10 on the Billboard Global 200 chart.

 In his native South Africa, "Show Me Love" debuted at number 11 on the Official South African Charts, and reached number 3 in Germany on the GfK Entertainment charts.
 In the UK, on the chart dated 28 February 2025, the song debuted at number 5 on the Independent Singles Breakers Chart and later peaked at number 2.
 That same week, it debuted at number 46 on the Independent Singles Chart and eventually peaked at number 1.
 The song's weekly consumption rose 6.5% to 19,274 units, according to the Official Charts Company, driven by approximately 2.3 million UK streams.
 Since its February release, it has accumulated 74,299 units.
 On the chart dated 2 May 2025, "Show Me Love" reached number 3 on the UK Singles Chart, number 4 on the Official Streaming Chart, and number 19 on the Singles Downloads Chart.

 In other territories, "Show Me Love" debuted at number 4 on the Bubbling Under Hot 100 and number 27 on the Rhythmic Airplay in the U.S. In Belgium, it reached number 3 in Wallonia, and number 7 in Flanders.
 The song peaked at number 4 on the Dutch Single Top 100 in the Netherlands, number 10 on the Polish music charts, number 6 on the Ö3 Austria Top 40, number 11 in Hungary, and number 32 on the Canadian Hot 100.
 "Show Me Love" reached number 2 in Sweden, number 4 in Switzerland, number 7 in Ireland, and number 16 in New Zealand.
 On the airplay charts, the song reached number 3 on the Official Lebanese Top 20, and number 2 on the Turkish Radio Charts.

-"Show Me Love" was certified platinum in France by the National Syndicate of Phonographic Publishing for selling 200,000 equivalent units.
+"Show Me Love" was certified diamond in France by the National Syndicate of Phonographic Publishing for selling 333,333 equivalent units.
 In the UK, it was certified platinum by the British Phonographic Industry for exceeding 600,000 units.
 The song also received platinum certification from IFPI Greece for accumulating 2,000,000 streaming figures.
-Additionally, "Show Me Love" was certified gold certification by IFPI Danmark for 45,000 units sold.
+Additionally, "Show Me Love" was certified platinum by IFPI Danmark for 90,000 units sold.